Human Resource Functions

 The different training techniques can be categorized as experiential and non-experiential and

 Experiential techniques are behavioural oriented.
-They focus on learning means of concrete experiences.
+They focus on learning by means of concrete experiences.
 Non-experiential techniques try to stimulate learning through their impact on thought processes.

 The experiential technique is often used in organizations are:-